mgherghi/Warez/README.md

 ### Audio Torrenting
 - [Redtopic](https://anonym.to/?https://git.fuwafuwa.moe/cairn/Redtopia) - Redtopia was a private music tracker that was shutdown.
 This repository contains torrents for downloading its content.
-- [Metal Tracker](https://en.metal-tracker.com/) - Metal Music in MP3.
+- [Metal Tracker](https://en.metal-tracker.com/) - Metal Music in MP3 quality.
 - [RockBox](https://anonym.to/?https://rawkbawx.rocks/) - A Metal music tracker.
 - [ZombieTracker](https://anonym.to/?https://zombtracker.the-zomb.com/) - A music sharing community.